danaivach/eu-ai-act-poc-ontology/README.md

 - Agent performance was **limited**, producing only some high-level classes correctly.
 Better feedback and context engineering are needed to produce a more viable solution inspired by the **TDD-like processes of the SAMOD methodology**.
 - Significant **manual curation** in Protégé was required to handle complex axioms, cross-ontology dependencies, and ensure correctness.

 Throughout Steps 1–3, we used a mix of Claude Code (Anthropic's agentic coding tool), OpenAI's Codex (the ChatGPT‑integrated coding agent), and ChatGPT (general‑purpose LLMs such as GPT‑4.1) depending on the task at hand.
+Scripts were implemented in TypeScript and Python, as an extension of OntoScope or separate projects.

 ## Limitations and Future Work
+With respect to the ontology:

 ## References
-[1] Antia, M. J., & Keet, C. M. (October).
+[1] Antia, M. J., & Keet, C. M. (2023).
 Automating the generation of competency questions for ontologies with agocqs.
-In Iberoamerican Knowledge Graphs and Semantic Web Conference (pp. 213-227).
-Cham: Springer Nature Switzerland.
+In Iberoamerican Knowledge Graphs and Semantic Web Conference.
-[2]
+[2] Yao, S., Zhao, J., Yu, D., Shafran, I., Narasimhan, K. R., & Cao, Y. (2022) ReAct: Synergizing Reasoning and Acting in Language Models.
+In NeurIPS 2022 Foundation Models for Decision Making Workshop.